The Ludii Game Description Language is Universal: Background

 \subsection{L-GDL}

 The basic structure of an L-GDL game description is depicted in \reffigure{Fig:StructureLudiiGameDescription}.
-It is defined by a grammar, automatically derived from Ludii's source code \cite{Browne_2016_Class}, which specifies which keywords (also referred to as \textit{ludemes}) and types of data (strings, integers, real numbers, and so on) can or cannot be used depending on the context.
+It is defined by a grammar \cite{Browne_2020_LLR}, automatically derived from Ludii's source code \cite{Browne_2016_Class}, which specifies which keywords (also referred to as \textit{ludemes}) and types of data (strings, integers, real numbers, and so on) can or cannot be used depending on the context.
 As shown by \reffigure{Fig:StructureLudiiGameDescription}, a game description file is expected to describe exactly one game, which has three top-level entries: \begin{enumerate} \item \texttt{players}: describes basic data about the players (e.g., how many players the game is played by). \item \texttt{equipment}: describes aspects such as any board(s) or graph(s) the game is played on, types of pieces or dice used in the game, and so on. \item \texttt{rules}: describes rules used to (i) \textbf{start} the game (generate initial game state, e.g. by placing initial pieces on a board), (ii) \textbf{play} the game (generate lists of legal moves), and (iii) \textbf{end} the game (evaluate whether a state is terminal and determine the outcomes for the players). \end{enumerate} Some of these aspects must be specified (such as the play rules), whereas others may be omitted if unnecessary (e.g., start rules are unnecessary in games that start with an empty board) or if they have a suitable default value (e.g., Ludii assumes a default number of players of $2$ if left unspecified).
-Piette et al.~\shortcite{Piette_2020_Ludii} provide more detailed information on the Ludii system, and Browne et al.~\shortcite{Browne_2020_LLR} provide a complete, detailed language reference for L-GDL.
+L-GDL includes a relatively large set of ludemes, many of which encapsulate relatively high-level concepts in keywords that game designers can easily understand and use to write and read game descriptions.
+Piette et al.~\cite{Piette_2020_Ludii} provide more detailed information on the Ludii system, and Browne et al.~\cite{Browne_2020_LLR} provide a complete, detailed language reference for L-GDL.

 A full example description for the game of Tic-Tac-Toe is presented in \reffigure{Fig:TicTacToeDescription}.
+In this example, the equipment used to play the game is defined as a square board of size $3$ (by default using a tiling of square cells), a ``Disc'' piece type used by player 1, and a ``Cross'' piece type used by player 2.
+The subtree of ludemes \texttt{(move Add (to (sites Empty)))} describes that the set of legal moves consists of moves that add a piece to any site in the set of empty sites.
+The subtree \texttt{(if (is Line 3) (result Mover Win))} describes the end condition of this game, which is that the current mover wins if they complete a contiguous line consisting of 3 of their pieces.